 - Children need to get excited about learning and staying in school, since according to the National Governors Association, as many as 30 percent of students leave school without a diploma.

 Higher Education and Research

 This program, developed in partnership with the Western Maryland Health System, teaches children and youth where their food comes from, how to plant and harvest food, and how they can “live off the land” while protecting it for future generations.
 This program also encourages children to spend time outdoors, and includes a summer Science Discovery day camp during which campers became science sleuths and learned about our ecosystems, how different species depend upon one another, the important role of water, how to plant and harvest a vegetable garden, and much more.
-This year’s Summer Camp is SOLD OUT, but to be added to our mailing list for information on future camp programs, please email email@example.com or call 301-687-0664 or contact us.
-To obtain a Camp Registration Package for 2014, click here.
-In addition to summer camp, the Environmental Wellness program provides seasonal workshops for all members of the community on subjects such as gardening in small spaces, growing herbs, composting, and preserving food.
-For more information on these Evergreen Environmental Experiences workshops, which are being offered in partnership with Allegany College of Maryland, click here.
+This year’s Summer Camp is SOLD OUT, but to be added to our mailing list for information on future camp programs, please email email@example.com or call 301-687-0664.
+In addition to summer camp, the Healthy Living program provides seasonal workshops for all members of the community on subjects such as gardening in small spaces, growing herbs, composting, and preserving food.
+For more information on our 2014 Fall Gardening for Health workshops, click here, email firstname.lastname@example.org or call 301-687-0664.

 This program, offered in partnership with EHC academic partners and the Chesapeake Bay Foundation, teaches educators how to integrate experiential learning into the school curriculum, which has been shown in studies such as those conducted by the University of Maryland to increase learning retention by as much as 300%.
 It includes one-day and multi-day programs.
 For more information on our Professional Development programs for 2014, click here, call 301-687-0664 or contact us.